WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Ben Cherniavsky

-There was a good article I read I think in interview with Ed, on the 787 initiative and how you are going to try to position that product with the lie-flat cabin in particular and some of the other enhancements.
-I was just wondering if you can maybe speak strategically about how you guys are positioning yourselves for that premium travel?
-I know you have done a good job of setting the Plus uptake.
-But are there any other enhancements coming to that product to try and sort maintain the momentum and capitalize on effectively the monopoly that your competitor has on that market?
+There was a good article I read, I think an interview with Ed on the 787 initiative and how you’re going to try to position that product with the lie-flat cabin in particular and some of the other enhancements.
+I’m just wondering if you can maybe speak strategically about how you guys are positioning yourselves for that premium traveler, I know you have done a good job of getting the Plus uptake.
+But are there any other enhancements coming to that product to try and sort of maintain the momentum and capitalize on effectively the monopoly that your competitor has on that market?

 Ed Sims

+But equally within initiatives as Gregg mentioned earlier, the growth of the RBC MasterCard take up, the growth in the upper tiers within our rewards programs provides significant seed and contribution towards those premium cabins.
+We’ll have something like 50,000 seats in premium in the first year on the Dreamliner.
+So we’ve got to create natural distribution avenues, whether that’s through enhanced corporate travel agency deals within Canada, but also we’re looking at the local points of sale.

-So, we are going to create natural distribution avenues, whether that’s through enhanced corporate travel agency deals within Canada but also we are looking at the local points of sale.
-So, what do we need to do from, for example from local language contact centers in the markets that we have got undervaluation for the 78s.
-So, there is a lot of advanced preparation.
-We need to be retraining all of our flight attendants during the second half of next year to make sure that they are fully confident and comfortable on serving both, the fully fledged business class and significant premium economy cabin.
-So, all of those preparations are well in hand and we are very, very confident that the configuration and furnishing of that aircraft will not only be at the premium quality end but also uniquely differentiated to WestJet.
+So what do we need to do from local language contact centers in the markets that we’ve got under evaluation for the 78?
+So it’s a lot of advanced preparation, we need to be retraining all of our flight attendants during the second half of next year to make sure that they are fully confident and comfortable serving both a fully-fledged business class and significant premium economy cabin.
+So all of those preparations are well in hand and we are very, very confident that the configuration and furnishing of that aircraft will not only be at the premium quality end, but also uniquely differentiated to WestJet.

 Gregg Saretsky

-Yes.
-Ben, we will give more color at this at Investor Day.
-We’ll actually have some samples too beyond display.
-But clearly, there is elements that I talked about, this is the hard goods, the seats, we are going to have a very bespoke seats in business class.
+Ben, we’ll give more color at Investor Day.
+We’ll actually have some samples to be on display, but clearly there’s elements that Ed talked about this, the hard goods, the seats, we’re going to have a very bespoke seat in business class.
 It will be unique to WestJet.
-We are going to rely on the network connectivity, the partnerships and we are going to build out through partnerships or through construction and network of lounges as well at our three principal hubs.
-So, those are all work in progress.
-You will start to see those come into place in 2018.
+We’re going to rely on the network connectivity, the partnerships and we’re going to build out through partnerships or through construction a network of lounges as well at our three principle hubs.
+So those are all work-in-progress and you’ll start to see those come into place in 2018.

 Ben Cherniavsky